nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### Design considerations:
 * Arguments for the command should follow the standard used in other parts of the software.
 * Balancing between simplicity of use when no arguments are provided, and customisability for users who might want additional information.

+### [Proposed] Partial data recovery feature
+Allows user to recover partial data in event of corruption in data file.

+#### Proposed Implementation
+If data file is corrupt for fields other than `Birthday` and `Pin`, CONNECTIONS will use an empty data file upon the next start up.
+The proposed implementation can be facilitated by `JsonAdaptedPerson` and `JsonAddressBookStorage`.
+Upon getting an invalid data format for compulsory fields, `JsonAdaptedPerson` can return `null` and not be added to `JsonAddressBookStorage`.
+If optional fields are corrupt, default values can be used.
+This allows other contacts and the other fields of the corrupt contact to be recovered.

+Given below is an example usage scenario and how the Help mechanism behaves at each step.
+Step 1.
+The user edits the data file and changes `Tag` field of the first contact to an invalid value.

+Step 2.
+The user edits the data file and changes the `Email` field of the second contact to an invalid value.

+Step 3.
+Upon start up, `JsonAddressBookStorage` attempts to load the data file.
+Since the value of `Tag` (optional field) for the first person is invalid, `JsonAdaptedPerson` will not add the invalid `Tag`.

+Step 4.
+Since the value of `Email` (compulsory field) for the second person is invalid, `JsonAdaptedPerson` returns `null` which is not added to `JsonAddressBookStorage`.

+Step 3.
+CONNECTIONS will not display the first person's invalid `Tag` and will not display the second person.
+The other fields and contacts will be displayed as per normal.

+#### Design considerations:
+* Arguments for the command should follow the standard used in other parts of the software.
+* Balancing between simplicity of use when no arguments are provided, and customisability for users who might want additional information.

 --------------------------------------------------------------------------------------------------------------------